Mexican President-Elect Claudia Sheinbaum (center) with cabinet picks. (AP)

 The Mexican president-elect has revealed cabinet picks for key secretariats, including Foreign Relations and Economy.

-If it seems early, it is.
+If it seems early, it's because it is.
 Incoming Mexican presidents tend to announce their cabinet choices close to their inaugurations.
-But President-elect Claudia Sheinbaum, who doesn’t take office until October 1, announced six members of her team on June 20.
-This comes after she revealed on June 3, a day after her electoral win, that Finance Secretary Rogelio Ramírez de la O would continue in his post after she takes office.
+But President-elect Claudia Sheinbaum, who doesn’t take office until October 1, started announcing cabinet members right after her June 2 victory.
+First, on June 3, she announced that Finance Secretary Rogelio Ramírez de la O would continue in his post after she takes office.
+Then, on June 20, she unveiled six members of her team on June 20.
+She made additional announcements each Thursday after that.
+Several of the nominees have served in the government of President Andrés Manuel López Obrador, known as AMLO.

-During the June 20 announcement, Sheinbaum shared the names of three women and three men.
 It is anticipated that the country’s first woman president will have a gender-balanced cabinet.
 Mexico already has gender parity laws in place for political roles.
-Sheinbaum advisor Altagracia Gómez has said the next president will take steps to extend legal requirements for parity to the presidential cabinet.
+Altagracia Gómez, who will serve as Sheinbaum’s private-sector coordinator (see below), has said the next president will take steps to extend legal requirements for parity to the cabinet.

 Image